emreyolcu/drag-scroll/README.md

   defaults write com.emreyolcu.DragScroll keys -array
   ```

+- **Scrolling speed:**
-- If you want to change scrolling speed, run the following command,
+  If you want to change scrolling speed, run the following command,
   replacing `SCALE` with a small number (default is 3).
   This number may even be negative, which inverts scrolling direction.